-Basic communication skills to help you communicate more effectively at work and in your personal life are listed below.
+Here is an introduction to basic communication skills to help you communicate more effectively at work and in your personal life.

-For a step by step approach, download our How to Communicate Effectively Workbook.
+For a step by step approach, download our Communications Pack.

 Have you ever had a conversation with someone who couldn't speak your language?
 It is possible!

 Pitch.
-A lower pitch can sound more authoritative and knowledgeable; many politicians and people in the public arena actively work to lower their voice pitch.
+A lower pitch can sound more authoritative and knowledgeable.
+Politicians often work to lower their voice pitch.

 Inflection.
 Put emphasis on certain words when you speak, to convey passion, enthusiasm and add meaning to what you are saying.